LED Light Therapy Melbourne

 Pulses of light energy Continuous light energy

-Causes a specific injury to the skin to induce a certain wound healing response and change/improvement in the skin Improves skin by stimulating the skin cells metabolism without causing injury
+Causes a specific injury to the skin to induce a certain wound healing response to initiate a change and improvement in the skin Improves skin by stimulating the skin cells metabolism without causing injury

 Preparing for LED Light Therapy?